Quebec’s Poultry Farmers (Éleveurs de volailles du Québec)

 In 2003, the Egg Farmers of Canada (EFC) sought to improve inspections of their industrial eggs program.
 The EFC wanted to hire a third-party inspection service to replace Canadian Food Inspection Agency inspectors whose activities were limited to food security, while the EFC was looking for a commercial specific inspection service.
 Gestion Qualiterra has been responsible for the third party inspection of egg processing plants Burnbrae Farms of Upton and Vitoeuf inc. of Saint-Hyacinthe for more than twelve years.
 Our inspectors’ mandate was to conduct the verification of eggs reception, to monitor eggs stocks and equipment in transit, to make observations in case of problems (and to intervene if needed) and to play a critical role ensuring harmony between all parties.

 In the province of Quebec, more than 250 brokers, wholesalers and repackers as well as field and greenhouse fruits and vegetables farms use Gestion Qualiterra services for CanadaGAP audits.
 Companies certified under the option commonly known as option C receive a visit from an auditor annually.
 CanadaGAP certificate option C is recognized by the Global Food Safety Initiative (GFSI) and thus allows its companies to sell their products abroad and to all retailers that require this recognition.
 To know more about GFSI: click here Gestion Qualiterra also performs audits for companies that choose instead to have an audit under Option A. The farm audits are performed according to the relevant sequence thereafter.
 During the years without a farm visit, our auditors ensure the annual monitoring required for the farmer’s declaration.
 Moreover, Gestion Qualiterra is recognized for performing audits for companies that market their products at Costco.
 Indeed, our auditors can check the additional compulsory requirements, as well as the CanadaGAP.
 Finally, we also perform CanadaGAP audits for fruits and vegetables trade companies.
-Indeed, option D of this program is aimed specifically at companies with fruits and vegetables repacking, wholesale and brokerage operations.
+Indeed, option D and F of this program are aimed specifically at companies with fruits and vegetables repacking, wholesale and brokerage operations.
 These operators must develop their own HACCP plan for their site.
 The CanadaGAP scheme, Option D “Repacking and Wholesaling” is now recognised by GFSI.

 Quebec potato producers’ Board (Les producteurs de pommes de terre du Québec or PPTQ)